NguyenBeepBoop/capstone/README.md

 * Related Tasks
 * Related Tags

+> **Note**: When assigning a user to a Task you must also supply an Estimation.
+This is to prevent users from being overloaded with Tasks as we will protect users from going over their desired capacity.

 #### How to Edit a Task <a name="task-edit"></a>

 Editing a task can be completed by either clicking on the edit button found in the Dashboard - My Tasks page, or by clicking on the existing task in the Tasks page.